Curious-Yu/LearningMaterials/README.md

 CSS is the language we use to style a Web page.

 CSS describes how HTML elements should be displayed.

+CSS is used to style and design the webpage, controlling its appearance.
+* Purpose: Adds colors, fonts, layouts, and animations to make the page visually appealing.
+* Analogy: CSS is like the paint, furniture, and decorations in a house—it makes it look attractive.

+## 📔 Resources

 </br>